 This is my personal growing calendar for Perth conditions during the month of January.
 I will talk about local conditions, what worked as expected and what didn’t. 🙂 🙂

 Very little that is not in shade.

 Spray with Dipel and pyrethrum.
 Add more wetta-soil to areas experiencing run off and where you want plants to put down deeper roots.
 Add nitrogen and potassium to fruiting plants.
 Sparing add the same to your lawn.

-Plant roses nor citrus.
+Plant roses or citrus.

 A strange Jan.
 Most rainfall recorded in 20 years.
 Chilis are all going gangbusters.
 Tomatoes gave a steady crop although cherry tomatoes less than larger varieties like Romas etc.

 I spit and replanted galangal successfully for the first time.
 I transplanted a potted Pepino successfully and a cutting survived too for the first time.

 Nursery seedlings (that caught the eye):

-- chili peppers (jalapeno, thai)
+- Chili peppers (jalapeno, thai)

-- leeks, lemons, lettuce
+- Lemons, lettuce